Conditions Listeriosis

 Listeriosis is caused by a pathogen called listeria.
 This type of bacteria is found everywhere in the natural environment.
-The main cause of infection is eating contaminated animal-based food products.
-In most cases, the infection is harmless.
+The main cause of infection is eating contaminated food products.
+The infection is usually harmless.
 However, it can be dangerous for older people, unborn babies and newborns.

 At a glance